openwebf/webf-cupertino-ui/README.md

 flutter run
 ```

-The example app includes a "Cupertino Gallery (Vue.js)" option that loads the live gallery directly through WebF.
+The example app includes a "Cupertino Gallery (Vue.js)" option that loads the gallery directly through WebF.

 ## Contributing